gorbit99/tiny-slime/README.md

 If you've done everything correctly, 5 PCBs should cost about $5 while 10 should cost about $7 with shipping included.
 You can of course choose a quicker shipping method, but the AliExpress components take more time to arrive.

+> [!TIP]
+> It's recommended that you purchase more boards than you'd strictly need, since
+> they are fairly cheap and mistakes can easily happen.